Charade (1953 film)

 Charade is a 1953 black and white American anthology film directed by Roy Kellino.
 It consists of a trio of short stories introduced by and starring James Mason and his wife Pamela.

 Plot

-In "Portrait of a Murderer," a cynical young artist (Pamela Mason) absentmindedly sketches her neighbour (James Mason) who, unbeknownst to her, is a murderer.
-In "Duel at Dawn," in 1880s Austria, two officers (Mason and Scott Forbes) fight a duel for the love of a Baroness (Pamela Mason).
-In "The Midas Touch," Jonah Watson (James Mason), a successful businessman in New York, is dissatisfied with his life, and moves to England to start again.
-Working as a servant, he falls in love with Lilly (Pamela Mason), a cockney maid, who dreams of bettering herself.
+In "Portrait of a Murderer," a cynical young artist absentmindedly sketches her neighbour who, unbeknownst to her, is a murderer.
+In "Duel at Dawn," in 1880s Austria, two officers fight a duel for the love of a Baroness.
+In "The Midas Touch," Jonah Watson, a successful businessman in New York, is dissatisfied with his life, and moves to England to start again.
+Working as a servant, he falls in love with Lilly, a Cockney maid who dreams of bettering herself.